khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## assignment

-The [digital portfolio template](https://github.com/krisztian-hofstadter-tedor/CS220-AU-portfolio) explains what you need to submit and how.
+The [digital portfolio template](https://github.com/krisztian-hofstadter-tedor/CS220-AU-portfolio) explains what you need to submit and how in more detail.

 <br>